roiguri/My-Cook-Book/docs/project-tracking.md

 ### 📅 Planned
 1. Fix text alignment for recipes
-2. Complete the "Propose a Recipe" form functionality
-3. Implement server-side handling of recipe submissions
-4. Implement server-side handling of recipe submissions
+2. Implement server-side handling of recipe submissions
-5. add footnote for logo on all pages
+3. add footnote for logo on all pages
+4. Add Stylint

 ### ✅ Completed
 1. Link to home page from website logo